Without a doubt, one of the most popular recipes on my website is my Matcha Milk Jam/Green Tea Spread.

 Vegan Matcha Green Tea Spread

-1/2 C full-fat coconut milk
+- ½ C full-fat coconut milk canned

-1/2 C organic almond milk
+- ½ C organic almond milk or non-dairy milk

-2 tsp good quality matcha, sifted
+- 2 tsp good quality matcha sifted

-3 tsp sugar
+- 3 tsp granulated sugar

-1/4 C hot boiling water
+- ¼ C hot boiling water

-Place sifted matcha powder into a heat-safe jar or bowl.
+- Place sifted matcha powder into a heat-safe jar or bowl.
 Carefully add hot boiling water to the matcha.
 Stir in sugar and mix until everything is completely dissolved.

-Heat coconut milk and almond milk in a small saucepan.
+- Heat coconut milk and almond milk in a small saucepan.
 Bring to a simmer over medium heat and while whisking, gradually pour matcha mixture over a sieve into the saucepan.
 If there are any lumps remaining in the sieve, add some of the milk from the saucepan over top of the sieve and push through with the back of a spoon.

-Whisk periodically until mixture has thickened and reduced by half, about 20 minutes over low-medium heat.
+- Whisk periodically until mixture has thickened and reduced by half, about 20 minutes over low-medium heat.
 It should be smooth and creamy.
 A way to tell if it’s ready is when you scrape the mixture in the pot with a spoon or whisk, there should be a line that is visible, meaning it has thickened enough.
 If you scrape the pot and can’t see a line, continue whisking over heat.

-Once it has thickened enough, remove from heat.
+- Once it has thickened enough, remove from heat.
 Let cool.

-Pour into a clean jar and refrigerate.
+- Pour into a clean jar and refrigerate.
 The spread will be a little more thicker once it has cooled.
 Best consumed in 1 week.